The triangulation complexity of fibred 3-manifolds: Normal and almost normal surfaces

 \item $H_0$ is a \emph{product handle of length 3}, if it is as shown in the middle right of \reffig{PreTetrahedral}.
 That is, $\bdy H_0$ meets exactly three 1-handles of $\calH$ and exactly three 2-handles, connected in a cycle.
 Furthermore, it is a \emph{parallelity handle of length 3} if it meets $\bdy M$ only and no 3-handles.

 \item $H_0$ is a \emph{parallelity handle of length 4} if it is as shown in \reffig{PreTetrahedral} right; that is it intersects four 1-handles and 2-handles of $\calH$ in a cycle, and meets $\bdy M$ on either side of the cycle. \end{enumerate} Parallelity handles arise, for example, when a 0-handle dual to a tetrahedron is cut along parallel normal triangles or squares.
+Again see \reffig{SliceTetrahedron}, and \reflem{ComplexityDecomposition} below.

 We say that the handle structure $\calH$ is \emph{tetrahedral} if each of its 0-handles is tetrahedral.
 We say it is \emph{pre-tetrahedral} if each of its 0-handles is tetrahedral, semi-tetrahedral, a product handle or a parallelity handle, as above. \end{definition}